engpap/engpap/README.md

 ## 🔭 What I'm working on

 At present, my primary focus is the development of a cross-platform mobile application that helps users discover and learn new things by providing AI-generated chunks of information.
+Check it out [here.](https://impara.typedream.app/)

 ## 🌱 I'm currently learning